OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 #### Overview
 iOS applications often make use of third party libraries.
 These third party libraries accelerate development as the developer has to write less code in order to solve a problem.
 There are two categories of libraries:
-- Libraries that are not (or should not) be packed within the actual production application, such as <#TODO add library here> used for testing.
+- Libraries that are not (or should not) be packed within the actual production application, such as `OHHTTPStubs` used for testing.
 - Libraries that are packed within the actual production application, such as `Alomofire`.

 These libraries can have the following two classes of unwanted side-effects:
 - A library can contain a vulnerability, which will make the application vulnerable.
-A good example is <#TODO: ADD EXAMPLE HERE>.
+A good example is `AFNetworking` version 2.5.1, which contained a bug that disabled certificate validation.
+This vulnerability would allow attackers to man in the middle applications using the library to connect to their APIs.
 - A library can use a license, such as LGPL2.1, which requires the application author to provide access to the source code for those who use the application and request insight in its sources.
 In fact the application should the be allowed to be redistributed with modifications to its sourcecode.
 This can endanger the IP of the application.

 Note: there are two widely used package management tools: Carthage and Cocoapods.